KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 3/chapitre 1/index.md

 “Effective prompt engineering not only reveals what the language model knows but also forces it to “think” in ways that get you closer to your desired output.”

-Overview
 In this module, you will learn how to construct and optimize prompts to unlock the full potential of large language models (LLMs).
 We cover:

-An Introduction to Advanced Prompt Engineering and its evolving role in generative AI.
+- An Introduction to Advanced Prompt Engineering and its evolving role in generative AI.

-A deep dive into LLMs Hyperparameters, their impact on model behavior, and how to fine-tune them for effective prompt responses.
+- A deep dive into LLMs Hyperparameters, their impact on model behavior, and how to fine-tune them for effective prompt responses.

-The Core Principles of Prompt Engineering including clarity, context, role assignment, and iterative refinement.
+- The Core Principles of Prompt Engineering including clarity, context, role assignment, and iterative refinement.

-A suite of Advanced Prompting Techniques, ranging from few-shot, chain-of-thought, and ReAct prompting to adversarial and multi-modal approaches.
+- A suite of Advanced Prompting Techniques, ranging from few-shot, chain-of-thought, and ReAct prompting to adversarial and multi-modal approaches.

-Case Studies, Best Practices, and Future Directions to inspire your own prompt optimizations.
+- Case Studies, Best Practices, and Future Directions to inspire your own prompt optimizations.

 # Chapter 1: Introduction to Advanced Prompt Engineering